jberet/jsr352/wildfly-jberet-samples/deserialization/README.md

 * start WildFly
 * mvn package
 * deploy to WildFly
-* run org.jberet.testapps.deserialization.DeserializationIT.startJob test, and the job execution will fail
+* run `org.jberet.samples.wildfly.deserialization.DeserializationIT.deserializationJob` test,
+and the job execution will fail
-* restart WildFly
+* optionally, restart WildFly
-* run org.jberet.testapps.deserialization.DeserializationIT.restartJob test, and the job execution will complete
+* run `org.jberet.samples.wildfly.deserialization.DeserializationIT.deserializationJobRestart` test,
+and the job execution will complete

 This test app can also verify the restartable job attribute.
 The value of restartable attribute in job xml is controlled by the job parameter named "restartable".
 When a job is initially started with job parameter restartable=false, it cannot be restarted after the initial execution failed or stopped.

 * deploy to WildFly
+* run `org.jberet.samples.wildfly.deserialization.DeserializationIT.startNotRestartable`,
-* run startNotRestartable, the job execution will fail as the test app throws exception, and the test will pass with the expected job failure.
+the job execution will fail as the test app throws exception, and the test will pass with the expected job failure.
-* restart WildFly to make sure the previous decision to ban restart was persisted and retrieved upon the next restart.
+* optionally, restart WildFly to make sure the previous decision to ban restart was persisted and retrieved upon the next restart.
+* run `org.jberet.samples.wildfly.deserialization.DeserializationIT.startNotRestartableRestart`,
-* run org.jberet.testapps.deserialization.DeserializationIT.restartNotRestartable, the restart will fail with JobRestartException, since the initial job execution was configured not restartable.
+the restart will fail with JobRestartException, since the initial job execution was configured not restartable.

 This test app can also verify that a job whose job id differs from job xml file name can be started and restarted.
 When the job is first started, it is started with job xml name, and is configured to fail.
 When it is restarted with